zlalvani/relgen/README.md

   - Contribution attribution and analysis
 - 🔄 Smart GitHub integration for PR and issue context
 - 🎯 Linear integration for ticket tracking
-- ⚡ Support for multiple LLM providers (OpenAI, Anthropic)
+- ⚡ Support for multiple LLM providers (OpenAI, Anthropic, Deepseek)
 - 🛠️ Customizable templates and prompts
 - 📦 Scriptable with bash (via the relgen CLI) or typescript (via @relgen/core)